ClusterLabs/PAF/configuration.md

     * default value: `/tmp`
   * `pgport`: Port the instance is listening on.
     * default value: `5432`
-  * `recovery_template`: Path to the `recovery.conf` template.
+  * `recovery_template`: Path to the `recovery.conf` template for PostgreSQL 11 and
+    before.
 This file is simply copied by Pacemaker to `$PGDATA` under the `recovery.conf` name before it starts the instance as a slave resource.
+From PostgreSQL 12 and after, the resource agent raise an error if the file exists.
     * default value: `$PGDATA/recovery.conf.pcmk`
   * `start_opts`: Additionnal arguments given to the postgres process on startup.